XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors_and_matrices/Dot-products.md

 ```

-This formula is useful when dealing with angles between vectors or when working in physics and geometry.
+This formula is useful when dealing with angles

 Its worth to note: Perpendicular vectors have a dot product of 0.